Are you looking for some useful clean idioms?

 - Meaning: a complete separation from someone or something with no hope of returning.
 It could refer to leaving a relationship, an organization, way of life, job, etc.

-- Use In A Sentence: Jessica seems much happier after she decided to make a clean break from Jared.
+- Use In A Sentence: Jessica seemed much happier after she made a clean break from Jared.
+I wish her all the best in her next relationship.

 4. A New Broom Sweeps Clean